Grrompf/audioMan/README.md

 Merges multiple audio files.
 Suited for audio books and radio play.
 Time issue of merged files are corrected.
 File size of is checked, too.
-Other audio formats are converted to mp3 by default or optional custom audio formats.
+Other audio formats are converted to mp3.
 If album art (cover) is found, it is tagged, next to title, album and genre.
 Files are renamed in format <# - title.mp3> and finally normalized.